Daxtek/virta-exercise/README.md

 ## Process

 This was one of my first app created with React, this was good for me to put in practice my recently learn React bases.
+I also used it to learn and implement new React concept as I was builing the app as example hooks.

 I organized myself in the following way: